Skip to main content

 7.1 Process Design

-1. Start with simple flows before adding complexity
+• Start Simple: Begin with basic flows before adding complexity

 7.2 Variable Management